MarkoLeskovar/FractalRenderingApp/README.md

 ### How to create executable app?

-The app can also be used without installing a Pyhton interpreter or any module.
+The app can also be used without installing a Python interpreter or any module.
 This is achieved thought the use of [Pyinstaller](https://pyinstaller.org/en/stable/).
-You can create the executable yourself by running the [`main_install.py`](install/main_install.py) or simply download the pre-build package from the link bellow:
+You can create the executable file yourself by running the [`main_install.py`](install/main_install.py) or simply download the pre-build package from the link bellow: